 More times than not, patients will undergo a joint replacement procedure only once for a particular joint; however, for various reasons, there are times when a second joint replacement, or revision, may be necessary to correct, adjust, or treat an underlying infection or misalignment, or it may be performed to replace an old implant.
 Since the complexity and challenge of a joint revision will vary greatly by the patient, not all joint replacement surgeons perform joint reconstruction or revision procedures because they require different skills and techniques.
 At Orthopedic Associates in St. Louis, we have the city's few joint surgeons who will perform joint revision surgeries and have the expertise to do so.

-Dr. James Burke, Dr. Richard Hulsey, and Dr. Christopher Mudd are our orthopedic surgeons with extensive joint revision experience and training to assess, diagnose, and treat joint replacements that may require a revision surgery.
+Dr. James Burke, Dr. Richard Hulsey, Dr. Christopher Mudd, and Dr. Patrick Sweeney are our orthopedic surgeons with extensive joint revision experience and training to assess, diagnose, and treat joint replacements that may require a revision surgery.
 Together with their combined education and expertise, our joint revision doctors make up a comprehensive team that can evaluate and determine the right course of treatment to correct or fix a failed joint replacement.
 Since a second joint replacement surgery may be more involved than the first, our on-site conveniences for postsurgical care, such as physical therapy, make rehabilitation easier on you and help you to recover faster.

 SIGNS YOU MAY NEED A JOINT REVISION SURGERY